next-multilingual/next-multilingual/README.md

 There are many options to configure in Next.js to achieve our goals. `next-multilingual` mostly cares about:

 - Your unique application identifier: this will be used to ensure that your messages (localized strings) have unique identifiers.
-- Your locales: we only support BCP47 language tags that contains both a country and language code.
+- Your locales: we only support BCP47 language tags that contain both a country and language code.

 We offer two APIs to simplify this step: